PrometisLab/transaction_labelling/README.md

 - ISIC (International Standard Industrial Classification)
 - NAICS (North American Industry Classification System)
 - Custom merchant category codes (MCCs)
-- [Add other relevant classification systems]

 ### Output Standards
 - SNA (System of National Accounts)
 - COICOP (Classification of Individual Consumption According to Purpose)
 - Canberra Group Handbook income classifications
-- [Add other relevant standards]

 ## Project Structure
 The project is organized per classification system.
 In each folder, you will find the collected documentation and codes.
 If available, mappings from the literature are also provided.